grnet/synnefo/docs/admin-guide.rst

   #BRANDING_COMPANY_URL = 'https://www.grnet.gr/en/'

-BRANDING_COMPANY_NAME and BRANDING_COMPANY_URL  appear in Astakos and Cyclades footer.
+BRANDING_COMPANY_NAME and BRANDING_COMPANY_URL  appear in Astakos, Cyclades and Pithos footer.
-BRANDING_COMPANY_NAME appears also in Astakos project tab.
+In addition to that, BRANDING_COMPANY_NAME appears in Astakos project tab.

 **Copyright options:**

 By default, no copyright message is shown in the UI.
-If you want to make it visible to to footer of Astakos and Cyclades,  you can uncomment and  set True the setting:
+If you want to make it visible to the footer of Astakos, Cyclades and Pithos UI,  you can uncomment and set True the setting:

 .. code-block:: console